argonne-lcf/ai-testbed-userdocs/docs/habana/System-Overview.md

 The system supports **PyTorch** and **TensorFlow** frameworks.

 The **Gaudi** architecture includes a cluster of fully programmable **TPCs**, Tensor Processing Cores.
-Along with development tools and libraries, and a configurable Matrix Math engine.
+Along with development tools and libraries, and a configurable Matrix Math Engine.

 The **TPC** is a **VLIW SIMD**, Very Long Instruction Word Single Instruction Multiple Data, processor.
 And, it is programmable, providing the user flexibility.